-Get 7 actionable ways to make sure your career development keep you on the path towards your dream career.
+Get 7 actionable ways to make sure your career development keeps you on the path towards your dream career.

 Let me kick this off by sharing a bit about my career development journey, and how it’s gone from non-exciting to front and center focus.
 Because even though I’m a career branding specialist, I have to keep fine-tuning and upping my game to stay relevant, just like anyone else having a job.

-Back in the early days of my career, I didn’t have as clear a purpose or goals to pursue as I do today.
-I kinda ended up in the fashion industry by chance and then hung out there in different types of jobs starting out in men’s clothing stores moving up to key account manager at a few agencies.
-Didn’t have a plan; I just let things happen and followed along.
+Back in the early days of my career, I didn’t have as clear a purpose or goal to pursue as I do today.
+I kind of ended up in the fashion industry by chance and then hung out there in different types of jobs, starting in men’s clothing stores, moving up to be a key account manager at a few agencies.
+I didn’t have a plan; I just let things happen and followed along.

 All of that changed when I went through some personal turmoil after spending years not listening to myself and just getting caught up in the hamster-wheel of life.
 I had to hit rock bottom to figure out that there’s more to life than just to be following along without having a meaningful plan or purpose in what I was doing.

 Over the past seven years, I’ve found different methods to implement personal and professional development into my life by optimizing my time and being more intentional about how I choose to spend my time.